Nebo15/qbill.docs/source/index.md

 ## Funding an Account

-(TODO: Create a default project-wide accounts that can be funded, and all user accounts should be funded by a transfer.)

 (TODO: Move this to a Fundings entity?)

 (TODO: Allow subpayments on funding to charge front fee?)

 We recommend to fund only system accounts and to avoid direct funding for user-related accounts.
 This simplifies accounting of your system's money flow.
+You can find more info about best accounting practices at [Currency Flows](#currency-flows) section.

 ```
 POST /v1/accounts/:account_id/fund